-- Lower the registration bar by turning the 'media set' button. - Position the left guide on the registration bar using the scale on the inside of the registration bar. - Before you put your rigid on the vacuum table, make sure that the shuttle is on the right side (home position) of the printer. - Position your media against the registration bar and side guide and turn on the vacuum.
+- Lower the registration bar by turning the 'media set' button. - Position the left guide on the registration bar using the scale on the inside of the registration bar. - Before you put your rigid on the vacuum table, make sure that the shuttle is on the right side (home position) of the printer.

-- Follow the head gap procedure (p.24) to make sure that the shuttle is set on the correct height. - Check the left margin and n-point paramaters (p.32,33) so that the :Anapurna will start printing on the right spot. - Push the online button and the printer is ready to print.
+- Follow the head gap procedure (P.37) to make sure that the shuttle is set on the correct height. - Check the left margin and n-point parameters (p.45) so that the :Anapurna will start printing on the right spot. - Push the online button and the printer is ready to print.

 b.
+Roll media.

-Roll media. (roll to rol sytem is optional) If you work with roll media, you can use the auto feed system of the :Anapurna M4F.
+If you work with roll media, you can use the auto feed system of the :Anapurna M2.
 It contains two tension bars, a front and rear roll bar and a media roll bar.